docs-builder

 Loading

-The file should be located next to your docset.yml file
+Redirects are configured at the content set-level.
+The configuration file should be located next to your docset.yml file:

 • redirects.yml if you use docset.yml